PatternsTechGit/PT_Angular-Materials-Side/README.md

 `mat-sidenav` is going to hold the html for the side nav so we will put `<app-sidenav></app-sidenav>` there and contents of the routed components will go inside `<mat-sidenav-content>` so we will paste `<router-outlet></router-outlet>` in mat-sidenav-content.

+We don't want our top nav to be effected by the side nav so  add sidenav structure under the toolbar component in app.components.html

 Set `height: 100%` so that menu can be render on full screen.